csev/cc4e/book/chap07.md

 characters to be printed from a string, or the number of digits to be printed to the right of the decimal point of a `float` or `double`.

-- A length modifier 1 (letter ell), which indicates that the corresponding data item is a `long` rather than an `int`.
+- A length modifier l (letter ell), which indicates that the corresponding data item is a `long` rather than an `int`.

 The conversion characters and their meanings are:

-    d  The argument is converted to decimal notation. o  The argument is converted to unsigned octal notation (without a leading zero). x  The argument is converted to unsigned hexadecimal notation (without a leading 0x). u  The argument is converted to unsigned decimal notation. c  The argument is taken to be a single character. s  The argument is a string; characters from the string are printed until a null character is reached or until the number of characters indicated by the precision specification is exhausted. e  The argument is taken to be a float or double and converted to decimal notation of the form [-] m.nnnnnnE[±]xx where the length of the string of n's is specified by the precision.
-The default precision is 6. f  The argument is taken to be a float or double and converted to decimal notation of the form [-] mmm.nnnnn where the length of the string of n's is specified by the precision.
+* d  The argument is converted to decimal notation.
+* o  The argument is converted to unsigned octal notation (without a leading zero).
+* x  The argument is converted to unsigned hexadecimal notation (without a leading 0x).
+* u  The argument is converted to unsigned decimal notation.
+* c  The argument is taken to be a single character.
+* s  The argument is a string; characters from the string are printed until a null character is reached or until the number of characters indicated by the precision specification is exhausted.
+* e  The argument is taken to be a float or double and converted to decimal notation of the form [-] m.nnnnnnE[±]xx where the length of the string of n's is specified by the precision.
 The default precision is 6.
-Note that the precision does not determine the number of significant digits printed in f format. g  Use %e or %f, whichever is shorter; non-significant zeros are not printed.
+* f  The argument is taken to be a float or double and converted to decimal notation of the form [-] mmm.nnnnn where the length of the string of n's is specified by the precision.
+The default precision is 6.
+Note that the precision does not determine the number of significant digits printed in f format.
+* g  Use %e or %f, whichever is shorter; non-significant zeros are not printed.

 [comment]: <> (page 147 , 147 THE C PROGRAMMING LANGUAGE CHAPTER 7 )